Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 After 8 months

-• Register in FISH 500 and any other coursework the Committee has recommended.
-Courses must be completed with a passing grade of at least 68%.
+• Register in any other coursework the Committee has recommended.

 • Identify research project.

 • Convene Committee meeting to discuss proposed research.
-G+PS requires at least one Committee meeting every 12 months.
+Note: G+PS requires that there be at least one Committee meeting every 12 months.

 • Begin research.